Floorp-Projects/Floorp/docs/contributing/how_to_submit_a_patch.rst

 Ask the reviewer to land the patch for you.
 For more details, see :ref:`push_a_change`

-If pushing the patch yourself, please follow :ref:`Committing rules and responsibilities`.
 `Lando <https://moz-conduit.readthedocs.io/en/latest/lando-user.html>`__ is used to automatically land your code.